This Editor's Note: This post was originally published January 2018 and has recently been updated and revised for accuracy and comprehensiveness.

 What health concerns do you have?

 This can be a tricky question, since there are legality issues to consider.
-Certain state regulations prohibit nutrition consultants from making a diagnosis or treating patients for a specific condition unless you have certain credentials, like a medical license (be sure to review the latest regulations in your state).
+Certain state regulations prohibit nutrition consultants from making a diagnosis or treating patients for a specific condition unless you have certain credentials, like a medical license (review the latest regulations in your state, and learn more in our post, How to Give Nutritional Advice Legally).
 However, that doesn’t mean you should avoid this issue entirely.
 Your client’s health status is an important component to determining their optimal nutritional needs and practices, so gather the information and base recommendations on that.
 Just be mindful of your language to ensure you’re practicing within your scope.

 Have a long and detail-filled conversation with a client as a starting point.
 Doing so will make it much easier for both of you to develop a solid path toward meeting the client’s goals.